 5. The World’s first floating Tram

 Get on the water in style with this unique floating tram ride, cruising around Docklands and the CBD.
-Take a scenic trip along the Southbank Precinct to Herring Island, cruise right up to the gorgeous Anglers Tavern for a riverbank lunch or enjoy the infamous Sunset Fish ‘n’ chips cruise to Melbourne’s hidden secret, Williamstown.
+Take a scenic trip along the Southbank Precinct to Herring Island, cruise the Yarra right up to the gorgeous Anglers Tavern for a riverbank lunch or enjoy the infamous Sunset Fish ‘n’ chips cruise to Melbourne’s hidden secret, Williamstown.
 This is one boat experience you’ll be sure to remember!
 And hard to find anywhere else!

 6. Catch a ferry to Portarlington or Geelong

 Leading the way in daily travel between Melbourne, Geelong and the Bellarine regions, Port Phillip Ferries sail 365 days a year for both commuters and leisure travellers.
 With state of the art, modern vessels, check out their cruise times, pack a bag and spend some quality time in Portarlington or Geelong.
 The ferry ride is just magical and a perfect way to explore other parts of Melbourne.

 Jump onboard with Melbourne River Cruises and take their 1 hour Ports & Docklands cruise to see the highlights of this area from a waters edge perspective.
 Head out under the impressive Bolte Bridge and Westgate Bridges into one of the busiest trading ports in the Southern hemisphere.
 It’s quite impressive!

 8. Self-drive boat hire